Bass Paul Plishka

 plishka

-See my Interviews with Alfredo Kraus, and Pablo Elvira
+See my Interviews with Alfredo Kraus, Pablo Elvira, and David Stivender

 PP: Yes, she picked it up.
 Another interesting thing was that she has this tape of Benji, the little dog movie, and there’s a little bit of a musical interlude at one point in it.
 It’s not Beethoven, but it’s a nice musical interlude, and she loves that little musical interlude.
 She sits there and conducts this musical interlude.
 She loves the overture in Hansel and Gretel, and she watches the conductor, Tom Fulton.
 She watches him, and she beats with her hand.
 It’s just an innate thing.
 When they were young, my little boys just loved the Mozart.
 There’s just something about the mathematical aspect of it all, I guess, which was appealing to them.